 As a real-life example, it is not uncommon for someone to open a new credit card (possibly with a high limit) and that person’s credit score drops initially.
 Perhaps the reason the person’s score goes down is a new account has no payment history and may pose a higher risk in the eyes of the credit bureaus until a pattern of on-time payments is established.
 In this example, a new high-limit primary account actually made their credit score go down initially.

 It could be the case that a tradeline with a $1,000 limit is actually the best for them because maybe that one has a lot of age and meets their strict budget.
-Everyone should consider the age and the limit together when buying tradelines and use the Tradeline Calculator as the first step in assessing your situation.
+Everyone should consider the tradeline’s age and the limit together when buying tradelines and use the Tradeline Calculator as the first step in assessing your situation.

-Also, buying that cheap tradeline may be working against the goal of improving the average age of accounts because in general, cheap tradelines do not have very much age.
+Also, buying that cheap tradeline may be working against the goal of increasing the average age of accounts because in general, cheap tradelines do not have very much age.
 So when you add a tradeline with little to no age and then later add a tradeline with age, the first tradeline with little to no age ends up lowering the average age of accounts, thus making it more difficult to improve that average.

 The answer: 20 years old!
 Seriously, do this math.
 2 + 2 + 2 + 2 + 2 + 20 = 30 divided by 6 accounts = 5 years average age of accounts.
 The easiest way to do the math for yourself is by using our Tradeline Calculator.